- Parasite Prevention and Treatment

 Previous vaccination history, age, pregnancy status, geography, and exposure risk are all factors to consider when choosing vaccinations for your horse.
+Make sure to mention upcoming travel plans or show schedules.
 Talk to one of our team members to find a protocol that is right for you.
-Make sure to mention upcoming travel plans or show schedules.
-For 2018, our core vaccines include:

 In-house Blood Analysis

-We know how important your horse is to you.
-Bear Creek Animal Clinic has the ability to run routine blood panels in the clinic, giving you results typically in the same day.
-You may choose to have routine blood work done as part of your preventative health care plan for your horse, allowing you to see changes in health status before they become major issues.
+Bear Creek Animal Clinichas the ability to run routine blood panels in the clinic, giving you results typically in the same day.
+You may choose to have routine bloodwork done as part of your preventative health care plan for your horse.
+This allows you to see any changes before they become major issues.

 Did you know that horse’s teeth grow all the time?

-We have also added a dental endoscope to our clinic which allows us to see images of teeth in real time that can be difficult to see during an exam.
+We also have a dental endoscope which allows us to see images of teeth in real time that can usually be difficult to see during an exam.

-Although we do not have gas anesthetic for horses, Bear Creek Animal Clinic is able to preform basic surgical procedures including:
+Although we do not have gas anesthetic for horses, we are able to perform basic surgical prcedures which include:

 For surgical procedures outside the scope of our clinic, we are happy to assist in the referral process to a specialty clinic.